WOA-Project/SurfaceDuo-Guides/Install/Client/FlashingFFU.md

 ## Getting to FFU Loader

 > [!TIP]
-> If you see no device deected in WOA Device Manaer, check for updates in Windows Update, you likely have a Driver Update pending so the phone is recognized, when you're good to go, you should see the following image below this notice.
+> If you see no device listed, check for updates in Windows Update, you likely have a Driver Update pending so the phone is recognized, when you're good to go, you should see the following image below this notice.
 > It is possible certain computers see no update offered (like Windows ARM64 Computers or other older machines with no functional Windows Update).
 If this is your case, we also provide Drivers for you to download
 > at the following location, you will have to install them using Device Manager on your PC.
 [Download USB Drivers](https://github.com/WOA-Project/SurfaceDuo-Guides/raw/main/Files/USB-Drivers.zip)